mobajemu-msft/groove-api-documentation/groove/groove-service-rest-reference/json-radioresponse.md

 ---

 # RadioResponse (JSON)
-A list of tracks for a given radio along with the radio session id
+A list of tracks for a given radio along with the radio session id.
+The default number of tracks returned is 25.

 ## RadioResponse
 The RadioResponse object has the following specification.